EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#4:-What-Changed?-Finding-Log-Sources-with-the-Biggest-Delta-in-Volume-&-Cost.md

 <br/><br/>

+# 🧠 Final Thoughts:

+By now, you should have a repeatable way to answer one of the most important operational questions in Microsoft Sentinel: _“What changed — and does it matter?”_

+With a simple delta-based approach, you can move beyond staring at raw ingest numbers and start focusing on meaningful shifts — the ones that explain cost spikes, uncover misconfigurations, and surface the right places to dig deeper.
+Whether you’re troubleshooting an unexpected bill increase, validating the impact of tuning changes, or preparing for a QBR, this kind of analysis gives you clarity fast.

+As always, this query isn’t meant to live in isolation.
+It works best when paired with the earlier entries in the KQL Toolbox — using volume and cost deltas to triage, then drilling down into specific tables, Event IDs, accounts, or devices to understand the root cause.

+<br/><br/>

 # 📚 Thanks for Reading!

 ⚡ If you like this kind of **practical KQL + cost-tuning** content, keep an eye on the **DevSecOpsDad KQL Toolbox** series—and if you want the bigger picture across Defender, Sentinel, and Entra, my book *Ultimate Microsoft XDR for Full Spectrum Cyber Defense* goes even deeper with real-world examples, detections, and automation patterns.